 - Rum and ginger beer soda.
 Long before they first became popular

-here, Britain's Royal Navy had various excellent local and regional names for the dark rum
+here, Britain's Royal Navy had a prominent regional name for the dark rum

 originally from Demerara (formerly British Guinea, now Guyana) and then Barbados and ginger beer drink originally from

 England.
 The Royal Navy also had its own ginger

 beer bottling plant at its former naval base in Bermuda and used ginger beer ingredients